CIROH-UA/ciroh-ua_website/docs/products/tools/nextgeninabox/ngiab-intro.md

 ## How to Run NGIAB with Your Sample Input Data?

-Follow the steps in our [Run Guide](https://github.com/CIROH-UA/NGIAB-CloudInfra/blob/main/README.md)
+Follow the steps in our [Run Guide](https://github.com/CIROH-UA/NGIAB-CloudInfra/blob/main/README.md) For Singularity, follow the steps in our [Run Guide](https://github.com/CIROH-UA/NGIAB-Singularity/blob/main/README.md)

 ## Understanding the NGIAB CI Pipeline